Mercedes-Benz Museum, Deutschland - Things to Do in Mercedes-Benz Museum

 Top Things to Do in Mercedes-Benz Museum

-Booking Tip: Book tickets online in advance for €10 adults, €5 students/seniors.
+Booking Tip: Book tickets online in advance for €10 adults, €5 students.
 Audio guides are included and available in multiple languages.
-Visit on weekday mornings for smaller crowds, and allow 2-3 hours minimum for the full experience.
+Visit early morning or late afternoon to avoid crowds, and allow 2-3 hours minimum for the full experience.

 Stuttgart State Opera and Ballet